inkstitch/inkstitch/README.md

 2. Install it as directed [here](https://inkscape.org/da/gallery/%3Dextension/)

 I prefer to symbolically link into my git clone, which allows me to hack on the code.
 Changes to the Python code take effect the next time the extension is run.
 Changes to the extension description files (`*.inx`) take effect the next time Inkscape is restarted

+### Optional: conversion program
+The extension can output machine embroidery design files directly in Melco format.
+I don't even know what that is, so I don't use it.
+I prefer to use the **CSV output format** which can be consumed by another awesome open source project: [Embroidermodder2](https://github.com/Embroidermodder/Embroidermodder).
+In theory, this project was going to be exactly what I wanted.
+In practice, it never got funded on Kickstarter and it's largely incomplete.

+However, it contains a really awesome core library that knows pretty much every machine embroidery format and how to convert between them.
+I use it to convert the CSV files that inkscape-embroidery outputs into the PES files that my SE400 uses.

+Grab the source: `git clone https://github.com/Embroidermodder/Embroidermodder`.
+Build just `libembroidery-convert` using the instructions in "3)" in the [Embroidermodder build docs](https://github.com/Embroidermodder/Embroidermodder/wiki/Compiling-parts-of-the-project).
+You can then use it like this: `./libembroidery-convert your-file.csv your-file.pes`.

+Since the CSV + libembroidery-convert method is the only method I use, it's the one I'll assume from here on.
+I'm not even sure if the other output formats from inkscape-embroidery still work (or ever worked).

+## Usage
+### Basic Usage
+First things first: I'm going to assume you know a few embroidery terms like "fill stitch" and "satin".
+Look those up if you're mentally 404ing, then come back here.
+I'm *not* going to assume you know some of the more advanced terms, because I had to learn all that when I started this project, so I might as well teach you too.

+1. Open up Inkscape and create a rectangle.
+2. Make sure it has both a stroke and a fill.
+3. Convert it to a path using **Path -> Object to Path** (because inkscape-embroidery doesn't understand rectangles, circles, and the like, and ignores them).
+4. Run **Extensions -> Embroidery -> Embroider**.
+Use the default settings.

+The rectangle you made will disappear and be replaced with some stripes and zig-zags.  inkscape-embroidery has hidden all of your layers and created a new one called Embroidery, in which it has palced a visual representation of the stitch plan it created.
+It has interpreted your shape as two instructions: Fill and Stroke.
+Fill is implemented using fill stitching, and Stroke is implemented by running satin stitching along the outline.

+Select the horizontal lines using the "Edit Paths by Nodes" tool.
+Zoom in a bit and you'll see that the lines are actually made up of lots of points.
+Each point represents one stitch -- one needle penetration and interlocking of the top thread with the bobbin thread.
+Notice how the points all line up nicely in diagonals.
+This will give the fill stitching a nice, orderly visual appearance.

+Now look at the zig-zags.
+These are the satin stitches.
+Note that the corners look pretty ugly.
+This is because satin stitches generated from a shape's stroke are pretty rudimentary and aren't implemented intelligently.
+You can exert much greater control over satin stitching using a Satin Column, described later.

+### Stitching Out the Design
+Where'd the design go?
+One of the parameters you were able to specify in the filter settings dialog was the output directory.
+By default, the directory used is the place where you installed the extension's Python files.
+I output mine to `~/Documents/embroidery/output`.

+inkscape-embroidery will create a file named `something.csv`, where `something` is the name of your svg file (e.g. `something.svg`).
+If `something.csv` already existed, it will be renamed to `something.csv.1`, and `something.csv.1` will be renamed to `something.csv.2`, etc, up to 5 backup copies.
+When you've got the design the way you like it, save off a copy of `something.csv`.

+Next, convert it to your machine's format using `libembroidery-convert` (as described above).
+Send it to your machine in whatever way one does that for your machine, and try stitching it out!